 Emergency Orders are issued by the Municipal Building Surveyor where a danger to life or properly exists because of the conditions or proposed use of a building, the land on which building work is being or is proposed to be carried out.

 During a building project, a dispute may arise between the builder and home owner(s).
 If you become involved in such a dispute, you should attempt to resolve the issue directly with the other party before taking any further action.

 If the issue remains unresolved after you attempted to resolve it on your own, you can visit the Domestic Building Dispute Resolution Victoria (DBDRV) website to lodge an online application for dispute resolution.

 DBDRV provides building disputes resolution without the cost and time often associated with courts and tribunals, and has the power to issue legally binding dispute resolution orders and certificates.

 For more information, please visit the DBDRV website or call the Building Information Line on 1300 557 559

 It is possible to appeal against the issuing of a Building Notice or Building Order.
 Appeals are made to the Building Appeals Board and you can appear before the Board to present your case.

 The decision of the Building Appeals Board is final and binding.

 Where an owner fails to comply with a Building Order issued by a Municipal Building Surveyor, the Municipal Building Surveyor is empowered to initiate prosecution.
-This means that the matter does not have to be referred to the Building Commission.
+This means that the matter does not have to be referred to the Victorian Building Authority.